midi software and microtonal music

 You are an educational or non-profit organization.

 No paypal account required.
-If you don't want to use paypal, e-mail me
+If you don't want to use paypal, e-mail me for other options.

 Paypal now offers interest-free financing for 6 months via the Bill Me Later option (US customers only).

 Alt-tuner can retune midi two ways, via pitch bends or via sysex.
 All synths (except hardsynths with insufficient timbrality) can be retuned with pitch bends; sysex retuning merely provides another option.
 Sysex retuning has the advantage of less set-up and more polyphony, but may limit the size of the octave, the number of keys per octave, etc. Alt-tuner currently uses either MTS Universal Sysex #82 (real-time single-note tuning change) or Sysex #88 (non-real-time scale/octave dump).
 Most synths don't respond to any sysexes and must be retuned via pitch bends.
 Some synths can be retuned via sysex #82 or sysex #88.
 Some synths don't respond to either sysex but can be retuned by a custom sysex written especially for that specific synth.
 Such custom sysexes are add-ons to alt-tuner, sold separately.
 If your synth lets you fine-tune each key individually, it probably can be retuned by sysex.
 Contact Kite for information on your specific synth.